remyblok/PowerPlatformConnectors/tools/paconn-cli/README.md

     --scopes -c                    : Scopes for login.
     --settings -s                  : A settings file containing required parameters.
 When a settings file is specified some commandline parameters are ignored.
-    --tenant -t                    : The tenant.
+    --tenant -t                    : The tenant where the application specified by the Client ID is registered.
     --username -n                  : Username of the account you want to login to.
-Otherwise last logged in account will be used.
 ```

+User accounts will remain logged in as long as possible.
+Underlying tokens will be refreshed if possible to keep the login.
+Service principals will not remain logged in.
+Once the token expires (usualy after 1 hour) you need to login again.

+Once logged in you can execute the other operations.
+If logged in with one account, this account will be used automatically.
+If you are logged in with multiple accounts paconn will ask with account should be used, this works only for user accounts,
+with the `--account` parameter you can specify the account, either username of client id, to use for the opertions.

 ### Logout

 Logout of all accounts by running: